It's important that you protect yourself and your loved ones from the flu this season. To find a flu shot clinic where you live click here.

-The flu vaccine is 70-90% effective in healthy individuals and usually protects well for at least 6 months.
-In the elderly, young people and people with weak immune systems, chronic heart and lung diseases it is approximately 40% effective and usually protects for only 4 months.
+The flu vaccine is 70-90 per cent effective in healthy individuals and usually protects well for at least 6 months.
+In the elderly, young people and people with weak immune systems, chronic heart and lung diseases it is approximately 40 per cent effective and usually protects for only four months.
 Flu season begins in October and can last to August.

-People with Influenza are contagious for 1 to 2 days before symptoms start - this is the most common cause of spread within health care institutions.
-Many persons can also have mild symptoms which are often mistaken for the common cold.Q: Who Should not get the Flu Shot?
+People with influenza are contagious for one to two days before symptoms start - this is the most common cause of spread within health care institutions.
+Many people can also have mild symptoms which are often mistaken for the common cold.Q: Who should not get the flu shot?

-Individuals allergic to egg or egg products or any component of the vaccine - check with your doctor
+Individuals with severe allergic reactions to egg or egg proteins or any component of the vaccine - check with your doctor

 Those with history of neurological illness such as Guillan-Barre syndrome

 This information has been collected from a number of sources including